 Visit U.S. Grant Cottage National Historic Site

-One of the historic things to do near Saratoga Springs is to see the U.S. Grant Cottage–a shrine to General Ulysses S. Grant, the 18th president of the United States.
+One of the historic things to do nearby is to see the U.S. Grant Cottage–a shrine to General Ulysses S. Grant, the 18th president of the United States.
 Grant spent the last 5 weeks of his life in the charming yellow cottage while he battled throat cancer and wrote his memoirs.

 Today, the Cottage looks much like it did the day Grant died—July 23, 1885.
-Visitors can see the original bedroom furniture, two incredible flower sculptures from his funeral, and even the cocaine solution that he used to treat his cancer.
+We were fascinated to see the original bedroom furniture, two incredible flower sculptures from his funeral, and even the cocaine solution that he used to treat his cancer.
 After you visit the Cottage, take a self-guided tour around the grounds, which offers views of the Hudson Valley.

 Check out the drive in